 I completely understand where these families are coming from.
 It is no shock that the enormity of the NDIS has caused many new providers to emerge out of the woodwork.
 The NDIS has dollars attached to it and wherever there is money to be made, providers' motives can and must be questioned.

 To be clear, I am not cynical about the NDIS.
-I are extremely confident that the NDIS is exactly what this country needs to level the playing field, raise expectations and help create a better life for people with disability.
+I am extremely confident that the NDIS is exactly what this country needs to level the playing field, raise expectations and help create a better life for people with disability.
 What does concern me, and others in my team, is providers that are in it for the wrong reasons; those more interested in their bottom line than the real, tangible benefits for people that need it most.

 Most people with disability and their families have been put through the ringer multiple times, prior to the NDIS and now.
 Life experience has taught them to tread with caution.
 People are screaming out for genuine interactions; longing to deal with providers that will walk the talk and actually prove their willingness to put in the hard yards.